marklchaves/cme-login/README.md

 1. Adds a background image to the WordPress admin login page.
 2. Make the login form's background colour a semi-transparent black.
+3. Change the default logo link from wordpress.org to your homepage's URL.

 ---